fastrde/cordova-plugin-fastrde-downloader/README.md

 # phonegap-downloader
 Phonegap plugin to download a List of files or a single file to the Phone, check consistency and unzip if necessary (Android and ios)

+## Changes 0.1.1 -> 0.1.2
+- noMedia flag in init options to prevent gallery from scanning download folder

 ## install
 ```
 yourAppDir$ phonegap plugin add https://github.com/fastrde/phonegap-downloader.git